Official ZPE/YASS documentationWhat is ZPE?

 There are four cornerstone elements of ZPE, namely, the runtime and compiler; the web parser; the graphical user interface; and the server and client (collectively known as ZPE Extensions for Networking or ZEN).
 These components are bundled in all versions of ZPE.

 The main purposes behind ZPE/YASS are to clean up the inconsistent syntaxes of other scripting languages such as PHP in a fast, cross-compatible package that can be used on Windows, Mac and Linux computers to perform operations for users with ease.
 It is also to provide an excellent array of core functions that can be accessed very easily from a command line.

 The underpinning foundation that makes both ZPE and YASS possible is the Zenith Parsing Engine (the formerly ZenithParser) - a project that has been under development since it's advent in 2015 as a replacement for the BlackRabbit Script parser.
 The first version of the Zenith Parsing Engine parser is around 5 times faster than it's predecessor and doesn't rely on regular expressions to the same level and is also designed to be reusable.
 It also reduces backtracking over the original version of ZPE in May 2015.
 The parser is used across a variety of different applications built into the ZPE package such as the JSON and CSV parsers.

-YASS is a dynamical, weakly typed programming language.
+YASS is a dynamic, weakly typed programming language.
 It also has the TYPO system that has static runtime typing as an optional feature to ensure type-correctness.
 Dynamic type checking can slow down the runtime, thus to increase its performance, it is done when code is compiled.